Loading profile data...

 Your boss and co-workers may be able to weigh in with advice too.
 Just be careful if you're doing something that closely relates to your job and check to see whether your contract has any restrictions in it.

 The clock starts ticking the moment you quit your job.
 Whatever money you've managed to save, borrow or raise will run out at some point.
-If you can't afford to pay your bills and keep the lights on the business will close.
+If you can't afford to pay your bills and keep the lights on, the business will close.

 You also need enough funding to sustain your personal financial commitments until you can take money out of the business.
+Keeping your day job means you can sustain your lifestyle and provide cash to invest in the business when you have to.

-Karen Riddick started the eco-friendly soft furnishing company, Second Nature, as a side hustle and didn't go full-time until her fourth year.
+Karen Riddick started the eco-friendly soft furnishing company Second Nature as a side hustle and didn't go full-time until her fourth year.

 "Eventually, you might need to leave your other job behind, but setting up your own business while working elsewhere can give you a great start.